 Indriya: Organ.
 The five organs of perception (jnanendriyas) are the ear, skin, eye, tongue, and nose.
 The five organs of action (karmendriyas) are the voice, hand, foot, organ of excretion, and the organ of generation.

-Ishana: The all-enjoyer; Lord of everything; Lord of space.
+Ishana: The all-enjoyer; Lord of everything; Lord of space; a name of Shiva.

 Ishta-devata: Beloved deity.
 The deity preferred above all others by an individual.
 “Chosen ideal” is the usual English translation.

 Ishta mantra: The mantra of the divine form specially beloved by an individual (ishta devata).